eclipse-iceoryx/iceoryx/iceoryx_examples/iceperf/README.md

 ### iceperf-bench-follower Application

     ******   MESSAGE QUEUE    ********
-    registering with the leader, if no leader this will crash with a message queue error now
+    registering with the leader

     ****** UNIX DOMAIN SOCKET ********
-    registering with the leader, if no leader this will crash with a socket error now
+    registering with the leader

     ******      ICEORYX       ********
     Waiting for: subscription, subscriber [ success ]